 Margo T. Oge is the former Director of the Office of Transportation Air Quality of the U.S. Environmental Protection Agency (EPA) where she served for 32 years.
-Among others, she led the implementation of the EPA’s first-ever national greenhouse gas emission standards for cars and heavy-duty trucks to double fuel efficiency by 2025 and reduce greenhouse gas emissions by 50 percent.
+She was the key architect of some of the most important achievements in reducing air pollution from cars, trucks, locomotives and marine vessels.
+She led the implementation of the EPA’s first-ever national greenhouse gas emission standards for cars and heavy-duty trucks to double fuel efficiency by 2025 and reduce greenhouse gas emissions by 50 percent.

 She is the author of the book “Driving the Future: Combating Climate Change with Cleaner, Smarter Cars” and serves as a Distinguished Fellow with the ClimateWorks Foundation.
-She also serves as the Vice Chairman of the Board of DeltaWing Technologies, member of the Board for the National Academies of Science Board on Energy and Environmental Systems, the Union of Concerned Scientists (UCS), the International Council on Clean Transportation (ICCT), the Alliance for Climate Education (ACE), the DOE Hydrogen and Fuel Cells Advisory Committee and the National Academies of Science Advisory Committee for the U.S. Global Climate Change Research Program.
+She also serves as the Vice Chairman of the Board of DeltaWing Technologies, member of the Board for the National Academies of Science Board on Energy and Environmental Systems, the Union of Concerned Scientists (UCS), the International Council on Clean Transportation (ICCT), and the National Academies of Science Advisory Committee for the U.S. Global Climate Change Research Program.
 She is also an advisor to Square Roots, a life science company.